kubernetes/contributor-site/content/en/blog/2026/sig-arch-api-spotlight.md

 you got involved in Kubernetes.**

 **JL**: My name is Jordan Liggitt.
-I'm a Christian, husband, father of four, software engineer at [Google](https://about.google/) by day, and [amateurmusician](https://www.youtube.com/watch?v=UDdr-VIWQwo) by stealth.
+I'm a Christian, husband, father of four, software engineer at [Google](https://about.google/) by day, and [amateur musician](https://www.youtube.com/watch?v=UDdr-VIWQwo) by stealth.
 I was born in Texas (and still like to claim it as my point of origin), but I've lived in North Carolina for most of my life.

 I've been working on Kubernetes since 2014.
 At that time, I was working on authentication and authorization at Red Hat, and my very first pull request to Kubernetes attempted to [add an OAuth server](https://github.com/kubernetes/kubernetes/pull/2328) to the Kubernetes API server.
-It never exited work-in-progress status, I ended up going with a different approach that layered on top of the core Kubernetes API server in a different project (spoiler alert: this is foreshadowing), and I closed it without merging 6 months later.
+It never exited work-in-progress status.
+I ended up going with a different approach that layered on top of the core Kubernetes API server in a different project (spoiler alert: this is foreshadowing), and I closed it without merging six months later.

-Undeterred by that start, I stayed involved, helped build Kubernetes authentication and authorization capabilities, and got involved in the definition and evolution of the core Kubernetes APIs from early beta APIs like `v1beta3` to `v1`.
+Undeterred by that start, I stayed involved, helped build Kubernetes authentication and authorization capabilities, and got involved in the definition and evolution of the core Kubernetes APIs from early beta APIs, like `v1beta3` to `v1`.
 I got tagged as an API reviewer in 2016 based on those contributions, and was added as an API approver in 2017.

-Today, I help lead the API governance and code organization subprojects for sig-architecture, and I am a tech lead for sig-auth.
+Today, I help lead the API governance and code organization subprojects for SIG Architecture, and I am a tech lead for SIG Auth.

 **FM: And when did you get specifically involved in the API Governance project?**